 A key trait of scientific theories is therefore that they are formal, that is, that they consist of assertions about defined objects, relations, and transformations, often in mathematical form, and that they have parameters and are open to falsification through measurements of these parameters.
-Though theories cannot be verified but only tested in finite numbers of cases, there are a plenty of reliable theories that are frequently and routinely being applied.
+Though theories cannot be verified but only tested in finite numbers y of reliable theories that are frequently and routinely being of cases, there are a plenty of reliable theories that are frequently and routinely being applied.